kodadot/developers/developers/contributing/why-contribute.md

-## Why Should You Contribute?
+# Reasons to Contribute to KodaDot: An Open-Source Ecosystem

+At KodaDot, we believe in creating a flexible, rewarding, and community-oriented open-source ecosystem.
+There are many reasons to contribute to KodaDot, and here are the top five:

-### Bounty Rewards
+## 1. Bounty Rewards
-We offer bouties starting from **$50** up to **$1200 USD**, with our most popular issues being **$100 USD**.
-The more complex the issue is, the more you'll get rewarded.
+We offer bounty rewards that range from **$50 to $1200 USD**.
+We determine the size of the bounty based on the complexity of the task—the more challenging the task, the larger the reward.
+Our most frequently awarded bounty is **$100 USD**.

-You can feel free to take a peak at our [current bounties](https://github.com/kodadot/nft-gallery/labels) in our GitHub to get started!
+Interested?
+Check out our [current bounties](https://github.com/kodadot/nft-gallery/labels) on our GitHub page to get started!

-### Flexibility
+## 2. Flexibility
-Don't have time for a second job?
-We got you.
-Everyone has a side hustle nowadays and with the **gig economy**, this is  how we can operate more efficiently.
-Here at KodaDot, **we don't hold anyone full-time, nor do we track hours.** Come and go whenever you want.
+Searching for a side gig that can flex around your primary commitments?
+KodaDot offers just that.
+With the ethos of the **gig economy** in mind, we operate on efficiency rather than stringent schedules.
+Here at KodaDot, **we don't have full-time obligations nor do we track hours**.
+Contribute at your own pace, on your own time.

-### Challenging Puzzles
+## 3. Challenging Puzzles
-Our challenging issues will push you to think deeply about solutions and force you to learn a thing or two along the way.
-The mental stimulation is something you won't get on your day-to-day office jobs, so this is where we come in.

-### Sense of Community
-Collaboration is an important part of contributing.
-Your name becomes known throughout the community when you make pull requests, ask questions, or even hop on a call for a minute or two.
-Everyone who contributes to KodaDot becomes a member of the family.
-You'll find others who are working on challenges similar to yours, as well as those that are struggling.
-This is where you enter the picture.
-We're all here for each other, and we want to see each other succeed.
-KodaDot will become synonymous with a sense of belonging.
+KodaDot provides the opportunity to engage with challenging tasks that encourage deep thinking and problem-solving.
+This level of mental stimulation and the consequent learning are aspects that standard office jobs may not offer.
+KodaDot ensures you're constantly engaged, learning, and evolving.

+## 4. Community Engagement
+At KodaDot, we place great emphasis on collaboration.
+As you contribute, engage in discussions, and interact with the community, your presence becomes recognized.
+Every KodaDot contributor becomes a part of our community—sharing successes, facing challenges, and growing together.
+Our supportive and collaborative platform provides a strong sense of belonging that sets KodaDot apart.

-### Contribution to Open Source
+## 5. Contribution to Open Source
-**Public proof of contribution** is arguably one of the most important things when trying to land your first tech job.
-Focusing on a person's GitHub is more telling of ones' skillset than reading a PDF.
-Rather than blindly trusting resumes, you can judge off of what a person has contributed publicly.
+Contributing to open-source projects like KodaDot provides a **public proof of contribution**.
+This is a powerful asset when you're looking to land your first tech job or advance your career.
+A strong GitHub profile can often serve as a more accurate indicator of a person's skill set than a traditional resume.
+By contributing publicly to KodaDot, you showcase your skills and abilities in a concrete, verifiable manner.

+---

+If these reasons resonate with you, we invite you to join our community and start contributing.
+KodaDot welcomes all willing hands and minds to contribute towards building a more robust, inclusive, and innovative open-source ecosystem.